Welded extensions and ribbon restrictions of diagrammatical moves: Three examples of residues

 \paragraph{Proof:} Let $L\in\dl{2}$ be a string 2--link, represented by a broken surface diagram $D$.
-Executing a Spun($SC$) move on $D$ yields a broken surface diagram $D'$, equal to $D$ outside of a solid torus $T$ in which the move occurs.
-Inside this torus, $D$ is subdivided in three annuli, which are all coming from the same connected component $S_i^{1,1}$ of Spun($L$).
-As such, their images in the unique $(x_1,\ldots,x_n)$--coloring of $D$ are conjugates of $x_i$, which commute in $RF_n$, so the Wirtinger relation on the line of double points in $T$ identifies the images of the two lower oversheets.
-This also holds true for $D'$.
-From this, it follows that we obtain the unique $(x_1,\ldots,x_n)$--coloring of $D'$ by taking the coloring of $D$ outside of $T$, where $D=D'$, and extending it inside of $T$ according to its values on $\dd T$.
-In particular, we have $\varphi_L(x_j)=\varphi_{L'}(x_j)$ for all $j$, where $L'\in\dl{2}$ is represented by $D'$, and thus $\phidSL(L)=\phidSL(L')$. \demo \\
+Executing a Spun($SC$) move on $D$ yields a broken surface diagram $D'$, identical to $D$ outside of a solid torus $T$ in which the move occurs.
+Inside this torus, $D$ is subdivided in three annuli, which are all coming from the same component $S_i^{1,1}$ of $L$.
+We illustrate a slice of these annuli in the torus $T$ below, which highlights the Spun($SC$) move.

+The elements $a,b\in RF_n$ on the left are the images of these annuli in the unique $(x_1,\ldots,x_n)$--coloring of $D$.
+Since they come from the component $S_i^{1,1}$, $a$ and $b$ are both conjugates of $x_i$, which commute in $RF_n$.
+Hence the conjugating relation at the line of double points is trivial, and we obtain the same element of $RF_n$ on either side of this line of double points.
+Since the same holds for $D'$, we can obtain the $(x_1,\ldots,x_n)$--coloring of $D'$ by taking the coloring of $D$ outside of $T$, and extending it inside of $T$ according to its values on $\dd T$.
+In particular, we have $\theta_L(x_j)=\theta_{L'}(x_j)$ for all $j$, where $L'\in\dl{2}$ is represented by $D'$, and thus $\phidSL(L)=\phidSL(L')$. \demo \\

-As a direct corollary of proposition~\ref{spuntubecol}, we obtain:
+As a direct corollary of Proposition~\ref{spuntubecol}, we obtain the following relations between the Spun and Tube maps and the invariants on string links, welded string links and string $2$--links described above: